-For the past 36 hours progressive politicians and an their lemmings in the media have been going apoplectic about the open letter sent by 47 GOP to Iran.
+For the past 36 hours, progressive politicians and their lemmings in the media have been going apoplectic about the open letter sent by 47 GOP to Iran.
 The critics have called senator’s letter unprecedented.
 It wasn’t.

 Ortega.
 Reagan “wasn’t thrilled,” Kerry later told the New York Times.

 But there is a much more egregious example when Ted Kennedy told the USSR he would help them with negotiating with Reagan, if they would help him become President in 1988.

 In the Early 1980’s President, Ronald Reagan was Isolating the Soviet Union, while rearming the US at a pace that the USSR could not keep up with.
 His strategy, resulted in ending the cold war, destroying the Soviet Union and bringing down the Communist dictatorships across Eastern Europe.

 A full description of the event was profiled in a letter found by London Times reporter Tim Sebastian who found the report in the KGB archives in 1992 after the fall of the Soviet Union.

 “In 1992, Tim Sebastian published a story about the memorandum in the London Times.
 Here in the U.S., Sebastian’s story received no attention.
 In his 2006 book, The Crusader: Ronald Reagan and the Fall of Communism, historian Paul Kengor reprinted the memorandum in full.
 “The media,” Kengor says, “ignored the revelation.”
 [Anyone surprised?]